kdkasad/typst-homework-template/manual.typ

   Numbering to use for
   parts of a problem.
 Takes a value which can be used as the argument to ```typc numbering()```.
+  Defaults to `"(a)"`, resulting in parts numbered (a), (b), (c), etc.

+  Note that passing a function here will not work (currently).
+  This appears to be because Typst's `state` type cannot handle storing functions, but I have not verified this.
 ]

 #pagebreak()